J3n50m4t/Home-Assistant-DreamScreen-Service/README.md

 # Installation/Usage

-## Copy & Paste
-Simply place the `dreamscreen` folder in your `custom_components` folder in your Home Assistant config location and you should be able to use it in the examples below.
-It only exposes services but in the future it would be nice to show the current status of the DreamScreen too.

 ## Git Clone
 You can clone this repo into your `custom_components` folder in your Home Assistant config location with the name `dreamscreen`.
-The `__init__.py` at the root of the repo is a symbolic link into the `dreamscreen` folder.
 ```bash
 git clone git@github.com:GregoryDosh/Home-Assistant-DreamScreen-Service.git dreamscreen
 ```

 ## Git Submodule
-Adding it as a submodule will allow you to pull updates in the future using `git submodule foreach git pull`.
+You can also add it as a submodule which will allow you to pull updates in the future using `git submodule foreach git pull`.
 ```bash
 git submodule add -b master git@github.com:GregoryDosh/Home-Assistant-DreamScreen-Service.git dreamscreen
 ```